quicwg/ops-drafts/draft-ietf-quic-applicability.md

 pair of endpoints, and second, they may also identify the application protocol and associated service to which processes connect" {{?RFC6335}}.
-The assumption that an application can be identified in the network based on the port number is less true today due to encapsulation, mechanisms for dynamic port assignments, and NATs.
+The assumption that an application can be identified in the network based on the port number is less true today due to encapsulation and mechanisms for dynamic port assignments, as also noted in {{?RFC6335}}.

 As QUIC is a general-purpose transport protocol, there are no requirements that servers use a particular UDP port for QUIC.
 For applications with a fallback to